-Refer to the 'Action' flowchart on page 23 of 'Keeping Children Safe in Education', which is replicated at Appendix C.
+Refer to the 'Action' flowchart on page 22 of 'Keeping Children Safe in Education'.

-5. Dealing with a disclosure/report from a child
+5. Dealing with a report from a child

 The way in which a member of staff talks to a child who discloses or reports abuse could influence the evidence that is put forward if there are subsequent proceedings, and it is important that staff do not jump to conclusions, ask leading questions, or put words in a child's mouth.
-If a child makes a disclosure to a member of staff or other adult working in school s/he should type a record of the conversation as soon as possible, stating exactly, in the child's words, what has been said, noting any action taken in cases of possible abuse.
+If a child makes a report to a member of staff or other adult working in school s/he should write a record of the conversation as soon as possible, stating exactly, in the child's words, what has been said, noting any action taken in cases of possible abuse.
 It is essential that all children are reassured that they are being taken seriously and that they will be supported and kept safe.
-This must be uploaded and include the day of the week, date, time and place of the disclosure.
-All records must be held securely and are uploaded onto the CPOMS system.
-Inform the DSL, or in their absence, the DDSL, who will evaluate the assessment and concern record.
-Initial contact will be made with Cumbria Safeguarding Hub where necessary (see below).
+Written statements must be scanned into CPOMs and must include the day of the week, date, time and place of the report.
+All records must then be uploaded onto our CPOMs.
+Otherwise, the entire statement should be typed into CPOMS after speaking to the child.
+A model Child Report/Concern Record is available for staff to make reference to when speaking to children.
+A shorter, more concise format of an initial concern record may be used in the early stages with a decision being made by the DSL as to whether more detail is required by the staff member or other adult with concerns.
+This too will be added to CPOMS.
+It may be that this is added as an 'action' to a previous report / disclosure.

+Inform the DSL, who will evaluate the assessment and concern record.
+Initial contact will be made with the LA Safeguarding Hub where necessary (see below).

-The DSL can make a telephone referral to Cumbria Safeguarding Hub (see below) and confirm in writing via the Cumbria Safeguarding Hub Single Contact On-line Form.
-The initial referral may be made by telephone but must be followed up via the on-line reporting system within 48 hours.
+The DSL can make a telephone referral to the LA Safeguarding Hub (see below) and confirm in writing via the Cumberland Safeguarding Hub Single Contact on-line form The initial referral may be made by telephone but must be followed up via the on-line reporting system within 48 hours.